-Dr. Duncan Koerber has taught writing and communications courses for the past 10 years at six Canadian universities to thousands of students.
+Dr. Duncan Koerber has taught writing and communications courses for the past 12 years at eight Canadian universities to thousands of students.

 Oxford University Press recently published his writing textbook, Clear, Precise, Direct: Strategies for Writing (2015).
 Available on Amazon, the book considers the seven most common errors (interfering factors) in writing and how to improve them (enhancing factors).
-His second book, Crisis Communication in Canada, is in the revision process for University of Toronto Press.
+His second book, Crisis Communication in Canada, is now out on Amazon from University of Toronto Press.

-Currently a full-time assistant professor at Ryerson University in Toronto, Canada, Duncan Koerber worked for nearly 10 years in reporting and editing roles for the London Free Press, the Mississauga News, and the University of Toronto Medium.
+Currently a professor at Brock University in Ontario, Canada, Duncan Koerber worked for nearly 10 years in reporting and editing roles for the London Free Press, the Mississauga News, and the University of Toronto Medium.
 He has freelanced for magazines and newspapers, including the Toronto Star.

 Duncan Koerber has been a successful freelance editor, earning a 95% success rating on Upwork.